2. Know the admission requirements for your program

-The Permit to Re-enroll form is only intended for individuals who have enrolled in their graduate program in the past 5 years.
-This form is not intended for those who were
+The Permit to Re-enroll form is only intended for individuals who have enrolled in their graduate program in the past year.
+The permit to re-enroll form is not available to a student who:

 Before completing the Permit to Re-enroll form, you should contact their graduate program directly.

-If your program has indicated that you should fill out the permit to re-enroll application, visit Permit to Re-enroll Admission.
+If your program has indicated that you should fill out the permit to re-enroll application, visit KU Graduate Permit to Re-Enroll.